Andyzr/UTC-research-project/index.md

 ## Introduction

-This page is used to document the data sets used and produced in the University Transportation Centers (UTC) project: [Proactive management of mobility impact of interdependent subsurface utility and roadway construction through incentives](https://ppms.cit.cmu.edu/projects/detail/198).
+This page is used to document the data sets used and produced in the Carnegie Mellon University Mobility21 University Transportation Center (UTC) project: [Proactive management of mobility impact of interdependent subsurface utility and roadway construction through incentives](https://ppms.cit.cmu.edu/projects/detail/198).

 ## Documentation